SiimonStark/JustinP_DogParty/README.md

 ## Features
 The one feature I have implemented is that the Nav links up top link to the buttons lower on the page.
 The buttons do not have a function, however it is clickable.

+## Challenges/Wins
+Many challenges!!: The biggest being getting the colomns to work properly!
+With the colomns I could not get the buttons at the bottom to lineup properly, I tried quite a few things (ie. padding/margin, position relative/absolute).
+Shrinking it down causes issues with the colomns as well and makes them stagger.
+The nav bar also staggers the links when shrunk down to tablet size or smaller.

+Wins: Most of it went rather smooth.
+Getting the background image setup and the form section.
+The Footer bar went well.

 ## How to use?
 While using Dog Party I recommend keeping the size at full size or half(split screen).
 Otherwise the columns and or Nav at the top will get all wonky.